Happiness Chemicals and How to Hack Them For Better Mental Health

 This is especially true if you find yourself experiencing the more motivation-related symptoms, like feeling hopeless, loss of interest, and difficulty concentrating.
 These were exactly how my depression affected me.

 - Try something new: Switching up your daily routine or taking on a new hobby can help create a “new” reward motivation for yourself.
 This will help to get you out of monotony.

 - Make a small (manageable) list of tasks and complete them: each completed task will register as a “reward”

-Go check it out and add the printable mental health journal to your self care list!
+Go check it out and add the printable mental health journal to your self care toolbox!

 Serotonin: The Mood Stabilizer